arrow-kt/arrow/kategory-docs/docs/docs/patterns/glossary/README.md

 > NOTE: This approach to type constructors will be simplified if [KEEP-87](https://github.com/Kotlin/KEEP/pull/87) is approved.
 Go vote!

 A type constructor is any class or interface that has at least one generic parameter.
 For example, `ListKW<A>` or `Option<A>`.
-It's called a constructor because it is similar to a function where the parameter is `A`.
+They're called constructors because they're is similar to a function where the parameter is `A`.
-For example, applying `Int` to the type constructor `ListKW<A>` returns a `ListKW<Int>`.
+So, after applying the parameter `Int` to the type constructor `ListKW<A>` it returns a `ListKW<Int>`.
-This list isn't parametrized in any generic value, so it cannot be considered a type constructor anymore.
+This list isn't parametrized in any generic value so it cannot be considered a type constructor anymore.
+Like functions, a type constructor with several parameters like `Either<L, R>` can be partially applied for one of them to return another type constructor, for example `Either<Throable, A>` or `Either<E, String>`.

 Type constructors are useful when matched with typeclasses because they help us represent non-parametrized values.
-As type constructors is not a first class feature in Kotlin, we use an interface `HK<F, A>` to represent them.
+As type constructors is not a first class feature in Kotlin we use an interface `HK<F, A>` to represent them.
-HK stands for Higher Kind, which is the name of the feature that allows working with type constuctors as first class.
+HK stands for Higher Kind, which is the name of the language feature that allows working directly with type constuctors.

 #### Higher Kinds

 In a Higher Kind with the shape `HK<F, A>`, if `A` is the type of the content then `F` has to be the type of the container.
-A malformed container would use the whole type constructor, duplicating the type ~~HK<Option<A>, A>~~.
+A malformed container would use the whole type constructor, duplicating the type ~~HK\<Option\<A\>, A\>~~.
-What KΛTEGORY does instead is define a surrogate type, known as the witness, that's not parametrized to represent `F`.
+What KΛTEGORY does instead is define a surrogate type that's not parametrized to represent `F`.
-These types are named same as the container, suffixed by HK, as in `OptionHK` or `ListKWHK`.
+These types are named same as the container and suffixed by HK, as in `OptionHK` or `ListKWHK`.

-You can read more about Higher Kinds and type constructors in [KindedJ's README](https://github.com/KindedJ/KindedJ#rationale)
+You can read more about Higher Kinds and type constructors in [KindedJ's README](https://github.com/KindedJ/KindedJ#rationale).

 #### Using Higher Kinds with typeclasses